The importance of reducing stress

 Support: You will need the support that comes from sharing thoughts and feelings with others.
 This could be individually, with a professional or as part of a dementia support group.
 Choose the form of support with which you are most comfortable.

 Practical help: It can be hard to ask for and accept help.
 But asking for help is not a sign of inadequate caregiving.
 You cannot care for a person with dementia alone.
 Ask family and friends for help.
 Most people will be willing to assist you.
 Programs in your community may offer help with household chores or caregiving tasks.
 Your local Alzheimer Society can help you access these.

 Planning for the future can help relieve stress.
 If possible, review finances with the person with dementia and plan accordingly.
 Choices relating to future health and personal care decisions should be considered and recorded.
 Legal and estate planning should also be discussed.
 As well, think about an alternate caregiving plan in the event that you are unable to provide care in the future.

 Caregiver stress checklist

 How are you doing?

 Experiencing some stress is part of everyday life.
 However, when symptoms of stress persist, they can be harmful.
-The following checklist from The Alzheimer Journey: At the Crossroads, may help you identify how stress is affecting your life.
+This print-friendly, downloadable checklist may help you identify how stress is affecting your life.
 Place a checkmark to indicate how often you experience these symptoms of stress.